sgpinkus/cardy/README.md

-[Cardy](https://sgpinkus.github.io/cardy), is a web-app for creating personalized conference cards.
+[Cardy](https://sgpinkus.github.io/cardy) is a simple web-app for creating personalized conference cards.